Rachel Christian, Annuity.org Writer

 How much do structured settlement buyers charge?

-How Can Annuity.org Help Me Choose a Purchasing Company?
+Can Annuity.org Help Me Choose a Purchasing Company?

 We always recommend you do your own research when investigating structured settlement buyers.
-But if you’re feeling overwhelmed or are looking for credible industry experts, we can recommend our partners.
+But if you’re feeling overwhelmed or are looking for credible industry experts, we recommend using our partners.
 Together, we’ve helped thousands of people sell their periodic payments to get cash fast.

 Our partners are happy to help you evaluate your needs and explain the nuances of the annuity industry in more detail.